vbilopav/vbjs/README.md

 And after that, all you need to include `script` tag into your start page, usually `index.html` or similar with following attributes:

 - `src`: reference to `vbjs.js` file.
 This is usually file `vbjs.js` from distribution package.
 - `data-view-module`: reference to your application entry point module, template or view.

-For example: `<script data-view-module="document!id" src="/libs/vbjs/dist/1.1.9/bundle/vbjs.js"></script>`
+This is optional if you use document embedded template (example above).

 ## Examples